scmurdock/ReactNativeTest/README.md

   # Run instructions for Android:
     - Have an Android emulator running (quickest way to get started), or a device connected.
-    - cd "/Users/seanmurdock/ReactProjects/ReactNativeTest" && npx react-native run-android
+    - cd "ReactNativeTest" && npx react-native run-android

  # Run instructions for iOS:
-    - cd "/Users/seanmurdock/ReactProjects/ReactNativeTest" && npx react-native run-ios
+    - cd "ReactNativeTest" && npx react-native run-ios or
-     or
     - Open ReactNativeTest/ios/ReactNativeTest.xcworkspace in Xcode or run "xed -b ios"
     - Hit the Run button